 Ever wanted to hear AI Paul McCartney sing Billy Joel’s Piano Man?
 How about AI Kanye West and AI Rihanna taking on Eminem and Dido’s Stan?
 Fancy hearing AI Michael Jackson covering Rick Astley, or AI Kurt Cobain doing Blur?
 Now you can.

-There are a number of ways to access So-VITS-SVC.
-The software can be downloaded and run locally, but that process is a little convoluted (some coding is required) and it requires a powerful GPU.
-If you’d like to use So-VITS-SVC on your machine, YouTuber p3tro has made a great tutorial for that.
+There are a number of ways to access these models.
+The software can be downloaded and run locally, but that process is a little more convoluted than just installing a regular application.
+If you’d like to run RVC on your computer and learn to train models and process vocals yourself, YouTuber p3tro has made a great tutorial for that.

 Before you process a vocal, you’ll need to make sure that you have a clean a capella vocal recording.
-This can be achieved through the use of many paid-for tools that lift vocals from full mixes (RipX is excellent) but there are free options available, too, like VocalRemover.
-Once you have your a capella file ready (in WAV, MP3, MOV or MP4 format) head over to the AI World server, open up the channel ‘ai-bot-1’ and drop your audio file into the chatbox.
+This can be achieved through the use of many paid-for tools that lift vocals from full mixes (a process called stem separation) but there are free options available, too, like VocalRemover and Gaudio Studio.
+Check out our guide to the best stem separation tools to find out more.

 Kits AI work with a ‘partner artist community’, so if you use one of these AI Artist Voices, you can use any results for personal use, but must run them past the original artist if you want to release it commercially.
 Then you work with the artist on a royalty split.
 Seems fair.
 There’s only a dozen artists signed up so far, but also plenty of royalty free models to use and even AI instruments to model.